halyph/mind-flow/docs/blog/2015/2015-01-22-how-to-use-embedded-h2-with-h2-console.md

 1. Load DB driver
 2. Get `Connection`
 3. Create `Statement` and `executeUpate` queries
-4. Create TCP `Server`. _We should start serve to make in-memory DB available for another process_
+4. Create TCP `Server`. *We should start serve to make in-memory DB available for another process*

-### Let's try to implement this:
+## Let's try to implement this

-* Run sample application
+- Run sample application

 ```java